Positioning is integral part of product’s marketing strategy, segmentation and targeting (STP) process.

 - Profitable

-Points-of-difference (PODs) are attributes or benefits that consumers strongly associate with a brand, positively evaluate, and believe they could not find to the same extent with a competitive brand.
+Points-of-difference (PODs) are attributes or benefits that consumers strongly associate with a brand, positively evaluate, and believe they could not find to

 Criteria determine whether a brand association can truly function as a point-of-difference desirability, deliverability, and differentiability like